History of the British 1st Division during the world wars: Pantelleria

-Pantelleria, part of the Pelagie Islands, is located between Sicily and Tunisia.
+Pantelleria, part of the Pelagian Islands, is located between Sicily and Tunisia.
 The Italians had fortified the island as a strategic counterweight to Malta.
 By 1943, it was garrisoned by 12,000 troops (five untried battalions supported by militia), contained radar sites that could track movement from North Africa towards Italy, and included an airbase with underground hangars.
 With Axis forces defeated in North Africa, the Allied powers set their sights on Sicily and made the decision to capture Pantelleria (Operation Corkscrew) as a prelude to the Allied invasion of Sicily.
 To avoid the need for a bloody assault, which would be conducted by the 1st Infantry Division, the island was subjected to a heavy aerial bombardment.
 From 18 May until 11 June, around 6400 LT of bombs were dropped.
 Unbeknown to the Italian garrison, the ships carrying the 1st Division arrived 8 mi offshore on the morning of 11 June.
 Around the same time, the ranking members of the Italian garrison held a conference where they acknowledged their situation was untenable and made the decision to surrender.
 The latter coincided with the start of the division's landing operations.
 Under the cover of fighters, a final bombing raid, and naval gunfire, the 1st Division came ashore around noon and were greeted by white flags.
-The remaining Pelagie Islands were taken the next day, without incident.
+The remaining Pelagian Islands were taken the next day, without incident.
 With the islands secured, the division was withdrawn back to North Africa on 14 June.
 Four days later, the first Allied aircraft started operating from the island and would go on to provide air cover during the assault on Sicily.
 The capture of Pantelleria resulted in a German decision to send additional troops to Sardinia and Sicily.
 Allied deception, however, had convinced the Germans that it was just the first step in a series of attacks that would conclude with an invasion of Greece.